Stocks pin hopes on Sino-U.S. talk, as year ends deep in the red

 "However, while we agree the global economy is in a growth slowdown, we don't see an impending recession," he added, in part because the Federal Reserve could provide a policy cushion.

-"Already, commentary out of the Fed suggests that it is nearing the end of a three-year journey to normalize policy," argued Michele.
+"Already, commentary out of the Fed suggests that it is nearing the end of a three-year journey to normalise policy," argued Michele.

 NO MORE HIKES